 to illustrate this un-intersectionality, Crenshaw used a traffic accident at a crossroads as an analogy, explaining:

 “Consider an analogy to traffic in an intersection, coming and going in all four directions.
 Discrimination, like traffic through an intersection, may flow in one direction, and it may flow in another.

 If an accident happens in an intersection, it can be caused by cars traveling from any number of directions and, sometimes, from all of them.”

 so, if while driving (e.g. living), you experience an accident (e.g., discrimination), it is difficult to say if it happened on Racism Street or Sexism Avenue.

-and it is difficult precisely because it happened at the intersection of these two streets, when you are on both of them in the same moment as the accident.
+and it is difficult precisely because it happened at the intersection of these two streets when you are on both of them at the same moment as the accident.

 so in the legal case of DeGraffenreid v General Motors mentioned above, you can see that Crenshaw is explaining how it is impossible to say whether GM discriminated against Black women due to either a racial bias or a gender bias.